 Download VirtualBox 7

-Now, you can download VirtualBox 7 from the official website.
-So. the app is available for free on Windows, macOS, and Linux.
+You can download VirtualBox 7 from the official website.
+The app is available for free for Windows, macOS, and Linux.

 The latest versions of VirtualBox support TPM 1.2 and 2.0, as well as Secure Boot, making it easier to install Windows 11.

-Here, you have minimum system requirements and installed Windows 11 on a virtual machine or any unsupported PC and are now unable to upgrade to Windows 11 2022 Update, then follow this post on how to update or install Windows 11 22H2 on unsupported PCs.
+If you’ve installed Windows 11 on a virtual machine or an unsupported PC with minimum system requirements and find yourself unable to upgrade to the Windows 11 2022 Update, then refer to this guide on how to update or install Windows 11 22H2 on unsupported devices.